Get to know more about the Teaching & Learning Team!

 Hofmann, Katara Peer Referral Coach Manager

 Katara Hofmann, a Mason alum, has a background in music and teaching.
 Currently in the role of Peer Referral Coach Manager for the Teaching and Learning Team, she specializes in finding and utilizing information in all areas of research.
 In her free time Katara teaches violin, viola, and music theory, plays with the Manassas Symphony, sings, and collaborates to lead a children’s choir.

 Kirker, Maoria J. Team Lead, Teaching & Learning

 Maoria J. Kirker is the Team Lead for the Teaching & Learning Team.
 She has her MSLIS from the University of Illinois at Urbana-Champaign and an MS in Educational Psychology from George Mason University.
 Maoria’s research interests include communities of practice for instruction librarians, reflective teaching practices and learning, and student-centered pedagogy.
 In her spare time Maoria likes playing Ultimate Frisbee, going to concerts, and cooking.

 Lemmons, David X. Instruction Coordinator

 David Lemmons is the Instruction Coordinator.
-He earned his MS in Library Science from the University of North Carolina at Chapel Hill and his MA in Political Science from Appalachian State University.
-He is also a GMU alum, completing his BA in Government and International Politics here at Mason.
+They earned their MS in Library Science from the University of North Carolina at Chapel Hill and their MA in Political Science from Appalachian State University.
+They are also a GMU alum, completing their BA in Government and International Politics here at Mason.
 David's primary areas of interest include student-centered pedagogy and critical information literacy.
-In his spare time, David loves playing video games, reading mystery novels, and playing piano.
+In their spare time, David loves playing video games, reading mystery novels, and playing piano.

 Lowder, Christopher Online Learning Specialist

-Christopher Lowder is the Online Learning Assistant for the Teaching and Learning Team.
-He has his BA in Media Journalism from the University of North Carolina at Chapel Hill.
+Christopher Lowder is the Online Learning Specialist for the Teaching and Learning Team.
+He has his MLIS from the University of Maryland, College Park, and he has his BA in Media Journalism from the University of North Carolina at Chapel Hill.
 Christopher is passionate about improving information accessibility and web usability.
 In his spare time, he enjoys photography and scary movies.

 Mattson, Janna Online Learning Coordinator & Instruction Librarian